madsjulia/Mads.jl/EXAMPLES.md

 Mads.help()
 ```

-There are various examples located in the `examples` directory of the `Mads` repository.
+Various examples located in the `examples` directory of the `Mads` repository.

 For example, execute